dbt-labs/dbt-awsdevday-workshop/README.md

 # AWSWorkshop.io base workshop

-This is a base workshop.
-Clone and start from this repo to create your workshop.
+This is going to be the dbt workshop.